p-ikapolok/silicon-world-global/README.md

 ---

 ## 🚀 Vision
-We’re building a next-generation online learning platform that doesn’t just deliver courses — it learns from you as you learn.
+We’re building a next-generation online learning platform that doesn’t just deliver courses, it learns from you as you learn.
 Our AI-powered system:
 - Identifies strengths and weaknesses
 - Builds personalized study paths